YuMao233/vue-multi-store/README.md

   // Return: Ref<UserInfo | undefined>
   const userInfo = getState<UserInfo>("User", uid);

-  // Change UserInfo asynchronously, the parent component and other components that use this data will be updated responsively setTimeout(() => {
+  // Asynchronously modify UserInfo, the parent component and other components that use this data will be updated reactively setTimeout(() => {
-    if (userInfo.value) userInfo.value.name = "Yoooo~";
+    if (userInfo.value) userInfo.value.name = "Yoooo～";
   }, 6000);
 </script>